-Fearless, a soul jazz single independently released by Paula in 2010, was the pre-cursor to her debut EP #SomethingBetter due for release this Fall.
+Fearless, a soul jazz single independently released by Paula in 2010, was the precursor to her soon to be released debut EP #SomethingBetter.
 Paula doesn't claim to be the something better but hopes to stir something better in her listeners.
 "Most of my songs are very personal and illustrate the struggles and stresses of living.
 But also the hope life can bring, if we choose it.”

 The start of #SomethingBetter

 The stirrings of something better began in Hempstead, Long Island in her mother’s basement.
-She vividly remembers singing the R&B slow jam “This Time I’ll be Sweeter” as her mother, in the midst of a divorce from Paula’s father, laid in the dark, on the green pleather couch listening to every word.
+She vividly remembers singing the R&B slow jam “This Time I’ll be Sweeter” as her mother, in the midst of a divorce from Paula’s father, laid in the dark, on a green well worn couch listening to every word.
 After the last note, silence hung in the air until her mother whispered “Sing it again baby.”
 That’s when the spark was lit to use her gift for others.

 Elements of #SomgthingBetter

 Paula Ralph Birkett’s music is a journey thru Rachelle Farrell soul, Dianne Reeves sound, and Bill Withers sincerity.
 Although the EP was originally titled Sweet Life, having written all the songs on #SomethingBetter, Paula wanted the name to hint at songs that could actually add something better to life, even if for just 3 or 5 minutes.
 For example, Sweet Life a bright soul-pop tune was birthed as Paula and her husband Tyrone Birkett were coming home from the laundromat.
-Whiffs of freshly cleaned clothes couldn't break the putrid smell of frustration that hangs in the air when life doesn't work out the way you planned.
+Whiffs of freshly cleanedclothes couldn't break the putrid smell of frustration that hangs in the air when life doesn't work out the way you planned.
 But when she considered the life they had already built and shared, like a boom of thunder she heard the chorus Sweet Life/ Lovely Life/ I GET to live.
+It’s moments of decision like this that she hopes to give her listeners.

 These are songs Paula has not only written and sung with her heart, but lived with her life.
 Choose to Live, an old-school R&B joint, is about a colleague Paula knew whose husband had left her after 17 years of marriage.
 Her teenage daughter tried to commit suicide because she thought she was the reason her father left.
 Paula remembers this women saying with tears welling in her eyes “I gotta keep living.
 I gotta live for my daughter.”

-Though #SomethingBetter tours thru the treks of real life there is always an element of optimism.
+Though the EP deals with the battles of real life there is always an element of optimism.
 Gotta Open Up Your Eyes, Paula’s take on ‘70’s jazz fusion, is her rebuttal to the argument that love is blind.
 She says “I believe God is Love and that He wants to show us Himself.
 But Love can be hard to see thru tough circumstances.”
-Her heart can be heard in the lyrics Awake to what you seek/ Fear is putting you to sleep/ Darkness is telling Lies/ Love hurt the last time/ But devotion is not blind/ to clearly see what can be/ you Gotta Open Up Your Eyes”.
+Her heart can be heard in the lyrics Awake to what you seek/ Fear is putting you to sleep/ Darkness is telling Lies/ Love hurt the last time/ But devotion is not blind/ to clearly see what can be/ you Gotta Open Up Your Eyes.
 (By the way, Tyrone Birkett gives a tremendous saxophone solo on this tune.)
 Heroes, a dramatic singer/songwriter tune, shines a light on the fact that everyday ordinary people Could be brave/ Maybe save the day/ And help someone hold their head high.
-And the inspiration for the title tune Something Better, with its unintended Latin feel and much intended Funk, came as Paula restlessly sat at a corporate job.
+And the inspiration for the title tune Something Better, with its unintended Latin feel and much intended funk, came as Paula restlessly sat at a corporate job.

-Under the hum of florescent lights with defeat whispering sour nothings in her mind, a co-worker rushed by and interrupted her thoughts.
+Under the hum of florescent lights with defeat whispering sour nothings in her ear, a co-worker rushed by and interrupted her thoughts.
 Just beneath the woman’s breath Paula heard her say “There’s got to be something better than this.”
-That’s when she was reminded that others needed the same impetus as she did to follow long forgotten dreams of entrepreneurship, weight loss, finding a mate, or whatever else was Left on the shelf.
+That’s when she was reminded that others needed the same impetus as she did to follow long forgotten dreams left on the shelf.

-Although Paula wrote this music for folks going through some kind of transition - building a business, recovering from a loss, creating a family, becoming an adult - she believes everyone has a champion inside that could use a little reinforcement.
-She says, “Every superstar needs a soundtrack to win.
+Although Paula wrote this music for folks going through some kind of transition - building a business, recovering from a loss, creating a family, getting healthy, becoming an adult - she believes everyone has a champion inside that could use a little reinforcement.
+She says, “Every superhero needs a soundtrack to win.
 And #SomethingBetter is that soundtrack.”

 She is currently booking and can be found on Facebook, Twitter, Bandcamp, and Pintrest.
-She is also creating a one women play and developing workshops for entrepreneurs, women and youth to promote and expand the idea of #SomethingBetter.
-Visit her website singpaula.com to join her email tribe, catch tour dates and most importantly download the EP so you can stir up the #SomethingBetter in you.
+Visit her website www.singpaula.com so you can stir up the #SomethingBetter in you.